palmerr23/AudioToy/README.md

 Two small subsidiary PCBs complete the set: An I2C to GPIO expander to drive some functions on the input boards and provide level shifting for a WS2812B LED string, to indicate each channel's level.

-This repo has production Gerber files, a BoM and schematic for each of the boards, along with brief design notes.
+This repo has production Gerber files, a BoM, placement file and schematic for each of the boards.

 Permission is hereby granted to use this material under the terms of the CERN Open Hardware Licence Version 2 (Weakly Reciprocal) https://ohwr.org/cern_ohl_w_v2.txt